Liverpool: Jurgen Klopp wants James Milner to stay beyond current contract

 Liverpool boss Jurgen Klopp has asked the club to open talks with James Milner about a new contract.

-Discussions with Milner's representatives are yet to take place, however, indicating that reports today the club have made him an offer are wide of the mark.
+Discussions with Milner's representatives are yet to take place, however, indicating that reports on Tuesday the club have made him an offer are wide of the mark.

 Milner's current deal expires in the summer and the manager wants to have the 36-year-old in his squad next season.